blissjaspis/myui/README.md

 - Add your global classes directly to your CSS file, OR
 - Include your `config/myui.php` in your Tailwind config's content paths

+**Exception:** If you're using Tailwind CSS via CDN, you can skip this step entirely.
+The CDN version includes all standard Tailwind utility classes by default, so custom global classes configuration is not required.

 **Programmatic access:**
 ```php
 use BlissJaspis\Myui\Facades\Myui;